jagan123/ticketowl-countdown/README.md

-# Weather TickerOwl App
+# US Dollar to INR TickerOwl App

-This is a OpenWeatherMap API based TickerOwl app to show the current weather for a city.
-You need to get an API key from OpenWeatherMap to use this app.
+This is a TickerOwl app to show the current US Dollar to INR exchange rate.